 If your ISP has provided a static IP and you’ve flushed that IP while power cycling your router, you may get gateway errors.
-In that case, follow our quick fix for the “Default gateway is not available” error in Windows.
+In that case, follow our quick fix for the “obtain IP Address” error in Windows.

 2. Update Minecraft

 An outdated version of Minecraft can create several network issues.
 So, you need to check for the latest updates on timely intervals and install those to get an error-free gaming experience, even in multiplayer mode.